Skip to main content

 • March 8, 2020

 "I started Ozempic on Friday.
-I'm hoping the side effects go away because it has helped my BS readings and helped with cravings.
-The side effects I'm having is horrible diarrhea, joint and muscle pain and fatigue.
-I don't know how long these symptoms will last but hopefully not long."
+I'm hoping the side effects go away because it has helped my blood sugar readings and helped with cravings.
+The side effects I'm having are horrible diarrhea, joint and muscle pain, and fatigue.
+I don't know how long these symptoms will last, but hopefully not long."

 10 / 10